AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector/retrieve-data-views.md

 # Retrieve Data Views with Power BI Connector

+## Authentication prerequisites

+While retrieving a data view from AVEVA Data Hub, Power BI Connector prompts you to authenticate with Microsoft Power BI.
+You have two options for authentication:

+- (**Recommended**) _Client-credential client_ authentication:

+    Use an AVEVA Data Hub client-credential client Id and client secret to authenticate with Microsoft Power BI.
+This authentication option is preferred over OAuth because it allows Microsoft Power BI to remain securely connected with AVEVA Data Hub without prompting you to reauthenticate every seven days.

+    If you choose this option, you must create and configure a client-credential client for use during authentication while completing [To retrieve Data Views](#to-retrieve-data-views).
+For instructions on creating these credentials, see <xref:gpClientCredentialsClient>.
+While creating the credentials, record the **Client Id** and **Client Secret** to enter while retrieving a data view.

+- _OAuth_ authentication:

+    Use the same user account that you use to sign into AVEVA Data Hub to authenticate the connection with Microsoft Power BI.
+If you use this communication method, Power BI Connector prompts you to reauthenticate the connection every seven days.

+    If you choose this authentication option, you can begin [To retrieve Data Views](#to-retrieve-data-views) without completing any prerequisites.

+## To retrieve Data Views

-Use AVEVA Data Hub Power BI Connector to retrieve AVEVA Data Hub data views for use in Microsoft Power BI.
+Use AVEVA Power BI Connector to retrieve AVEVA Data Hub data views for use in Microsoft Power BI.

-To retrieve data views:

 1. In Microsoft Power BI Desktop, in the entry field of the `Get Data` window, type `AVEVA`.<br>The AVEVA Data Hub Data Views connector file displays in the `All` pane.